tonygous/storage-openai-manager/README.md

 A clean, stateless Streamlit interface for connecting to an existing OpenAI Vector Store.
 It lets you inspect files, upload supported documents, test retrieval, and ask grounded questions through the Responses API.

-No API key, Vector Store ID, Prompt ID, knowledge-base content, database, log, or response history is included in this repository.

 ## What it does